 This isn’t a generational issue.
 This is a leadership issue.
 If your firm has erected barriers to entry for potential future stars to get playing time or to score a few baskets, take a hard look in the mirror.
 Will you allow them to blossom on your roster, or would you prefer to compete with them in the future when they’re at the top of their game and you’re at the end of yours?

-Timothy B. Corcoran delivers keynote presentations and conducts workshops to help lawyers, in-house counsel and legal service providers profit in a time of great change.
-To inquire about his services, click here or contact him at +1.609.557.7311 or at firstname.lastname@example.org.
+Timothy B. Corcoran is the 2014 President of the Legal Marketing Association and an elected Fellow of the College of Law Practice Management.
+He delivers keynote presentations, conducts workshops, and advises leaders of law firms, in-house legal departments and legal service providers on how to profit in a time of great change.
+To inquire about his services, contact him at +1.609.557.7311 or at firstname.lastname@example.org.